eighty4/velcro/README.md

 ### `strap` command

-`velcro strap` will create all indices, mappings and documents found in the current working directory's `velcro.yaml` file
+`velcro strap` will create all index mappings and documents configured in `velcro.yaml`

 ```yaml
 ---